sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/redshift-connection.rst

 ..
 Note:: you can use jdbc connection type to create redshift connection too and use it in read jdbc and Save jdbc node.

+Connections can be at various levels:

+  * Global  : Everyone has access to these connections.
+  * Group   : Users belonging to the group have access to these connections.
+  * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

+This page show how to create a "Redshift Connection" in Fire Insights.

 Create the Redshift Connection
 -----